AutoGIS-2018/Exercise-3/README.md

 - **Exercise 3 is due by Wednesday 21.11. at the end of the day**.

 - Hints will be added [here](https://automating-gis-processes.github.io/2018/lessons/L3/exercise-3.html) if needed.
-Remember also to ask for help if our Slack channel!
+Remember also to ask for help in our Slack channel!

 - Scores on this exercise are out of **20 points**.